hp-mobile/react-message-listener/README.md

 # react-message-listener

-A higher order component for composing post-message listeners.
+A higher order component for composing `postMessage` listeners.

-## installation
+## Installation

 `npm i @highpoint/react-message-listener`

+## Usage

+`postMessage` events may pass either a string or an object.
+If an object is passed, it must have a `type` property set, and that is what is used to determine if the listener fires.

+For example, `postMessage` can send a simple string like `window.postMessage('toggle', '*')` or an object like `window.postMessage({ type: 'toggle', active: true }, '*')`.

-## usage
+## Example

 ```js
 import { createElement } from 'react';